beltring/GitHubClient/README.md

 # _GitHub client_

-##### The GitHub client is a mobile application for iOS, designed to work with github.com
+##### The GitHub client is a mobile application for iOS, designed to work with github.com.
+The app only supports the light theme.

 ## Features